 In this Annual Report on Form 10-K, we include a non-GAAP financial measure, Adjusted EBITDA.
-We define Adjusted EBITDA as net (loss) income before (i) interest income and other, including net realized gains (losses) on marketable debt securities, available-for-sale and cash, cash equivalents, and restricted cash, (ii) interest expense, (iii) (benefit) provision for income taxes, (iv) depreciation and amortization, and (v) stock-based compensation.
+We define Adjusted EBITDA as net (loss) income before (i) interest income and other, including net realized gains (losses) on marketable debt securities, available-for-sale and cash, cash equivalents, and restricted cash, (ii) interest expense, (iii) (benefit) provision for income taxes, (iv) depreciation and amortization, (v) stock-based compensation, and (vi) non-cash MSR activity.
 We use Adjusted EBITDA in our business operations to evaluate the performance of our business, develop budgets and measure our performance against those budgets, among other things.
 We also believe that analysts and investors use Adjusted EBITDA as a supplemental measure to evaluate our overall operating performance.
 However, Adjusted EBITDA has material limitations as a supplemental metric and should not be considered in isolation, or as a substitute for analysis of our results as reported under U.S. GAAP.
 We find Adjusted EBITDA to be a useful management metric to assist in evaluating performance, because Adjusted EBITDA eliminates items related to capital structure, taxes and non-cash items.
 In light of the foregoing limitations, we do not rely solely on Adjusted EBITDA as a performance measure and also consider our U.S. GAAP results.
-Adjusted EBITDA is not a measurement of our financial performance under U.S. GAAP and should not be considered as an alternative to net (loss) income, operating (loss) income or any other measures calculated in accordance with U.S. GAAP.
+Adjusted EBITDA is not a measurement of our financial performance under U.S. GAAP and should not be considered as an alternative to net income, operating income or any other measures calculated in accordance with U.S. GAAP.
 Because Adjusted EBITDA is not calculated in the same manner by all companies, it may not be comparable to other similarly titled measures used by other companies.
 A reconciliation of the most directly comparable U.S. GAAP financial measure, net income, to Adjusted EBITDA is as follows (in thousands):

-Years Ended December 31, 2024 2023 2022 Net (loss) income \$ (12,362) \$ (34,035) \$ 104,225 Adjustments: Interest income and other (1) (18,793) (17,890) (7,951) Interest expense 812 888 708 (Benefit) provision for income taxes (666) (6,366) 37,804 Depreciation and amortization 16,589 13,627 13,406 Stock-based compensation 23,792 24,146 17,312 Adjusted EBITDA \$ 9,372 \$ (19,630) \$ 165,504
+Years Ended December 31, 2023 2022 2021 Net (loss) income \$ (34,035) \$ 104,225 \$ 142,470 Adjustments: Interest income and other (1) (17,890) (7,951) (2,496) Interest expense 888 708 580 (Benefit) provision for income taxes (6,366) 37,804 50,833 Depreciation and amortization 13,627 13,406 11,721 Stock-based compensation 24,146 17,312 10,361 Non-cash MSR activity (2) (467) Adjusted EBITDA \$ (19,630) \$ 165,504 \$ 213,002